GabrielManciniPinheiro/GabrielManciniPinheiro/README.md

 ###

 <p align="left">I'm a software engineer focused on full-stack development, passionate about building scalable, modern, and well-architected solutions.
-I've worked on high-impact projects in Brazil, using technologies such as TypeScript, React and React Native, Next.js, Node.js, Python, Java, SpringBoot, PostgreSQL microservices, MongoDB, and more.<br><br>I wrote my first lines of code at age 15, when I became curious about how web applications and websites were created.
+I've worked on high-impact projects in Brazil, using technologies such as TypeScript, React and React Native, Next.js, Node.js, Python, Java, SpringBoot, microservices, PostgreSQL, MongoDB, and more.<br><br>I wrote my first lines of code at age 15, when I became curious about how web applications and websites were created.
 After much research, I was finally able to create my own websites and software - and the feeling was magical.
 I realized I could customize anything just by writing code.
 That moment changed everything for me: I knew I wanted to become a developer.<br><br>Since then, I've remained deeply passionate about programming and constantly strive to learn more and become a better professional every day.</p>

 ###